 Hence, the SFDA will not accept a priority review request for drugs that are not affecting daily functioning or with morbidity that is self-limiting or short-lived.

-If your drug addresses a disease with such definition, then you can proceed to confirm the second condition:
+If your drug addresses a disease with such a definition, then you can proceed to confirm the second condition:

 Treating a Serious Aspect of The Serious Condition